WHY I BLOG

 I agree, one cannot copyright public information.
 However, within the text of MOST of my stories are personally owned photographs.
 Also the creative content that was added to these stories make them uniquely my own, each a formerly unpublished work.
-The hours and hours of research, and the compilations of genealogical material again, make each article a unique work of love.
+The hours and hours of research, and the compilations of both historical and genealogical material make each article a unique work of love.
 You may use what is here ONLY for personal use.
-I do NOT give you, or anyone else, permission to use anything on my blog in a commercial way– published, electronic, or on a CD (this means no, you can’t republish my stuff without permission and you can never sell my stuff!).
+I do NOT give you, or anyone else, permission to use anything on my blog in a non-commercial or commercial way– published, electronic, or on a CD (this means no, you can’t republish my stuff without permission and you can never sell my stuff!).

-I also NEVER give permission to post my photographs on commercial web sites such as Ancestry.com, Footnote.com or Find-A-Grave or FaceBook.
+I also NEVER give permission to anyone to post my photographs on commercial web sites such as Ancestry.com, Footnote.com or Find-A-Grave or FaceBook.
 Those organizations are very useful and I pay the commercial ones well to use their services.
 However I do not want them to own my photographs which might allow them to resell them, or for my photographs to lose their source of information.
 So NO, you may not copy my photographs and post them there or in similar locations, whether or not you are able to contact me for permission.
 If I wish a photograph posted to these services, I will do it myself.
 You do not have my permission to link to a graphic or photograph on this blog, or to add my photographs to Pinterest, and I will do my best to block you if you do.

 LINKING TO MY BLOG

 Please!
-If you get an idea, or use something specific from my blog, please at least give me credit for it [refer to my blog, Cow Hampshire].
+If you get an idea, or use bits of specific information found on my blog, please at least give me credit for it [refer to my blog, Cow Hampshire].
 You can get my blog URL at the top of this page, (or at the top of story pages) and feel free to link back to me.
 Please do NOT link to my photographs in such a way that it steals my bandwidth.
 I pay for this blog with real money.
 If I discover that you have abused my blog by using my photographs without permission, or by stealing my bandwidth, I will ban you from my entire domain.

 I am not really the “award-seeking” type, but I thought it was so very cool when the New Hampshire magazine editor picked me for the following award.
 Even more inspiring to me, is that they run the “Best of New Hampshire” awards each year, as a fund raiser to feed New Hampshire’s hungry.
 Kudo’s to them.